 Trolling Teasers – Bait and Switch

-Arguably the most commonly deployed method for catching billfish, not just for fly fishing but also baited hooks or rigged baitfish.
+Bait and switch is arguably the most commonly deployed method for catching billfish, not just for fly fishing but also baited hooks or rigged baitfish.

 Sailfish are a bunch of inquisitive fish.
 Drag a bunch of stuffs on the surface near them and they cannot resist taking a look.